sai798187/RoseDB/README.md

 ![GitHub](https://img.shields.io/github/license/ShindouMihou/RoseDB)

 ## ❤️ What is RoseDB?
-RoseDB is a simple, NoSQL database that is written completely in Java containing the most basic functions that is needed for a database.
+RoseDB is a simplrrre, NoSQL database that is written completely in Java containing the most basic functions that is needed for a database.
 This project was initially created as a random project for me (a shower thought) but has evolved into a learning experience for me.

 ## ⚙️ How does it work